univ-ai/welcomenew/index.md

 These are our courses we offer.
 You can sign up for them at the [Programs](https://univ.ai/programs) page on our website.

-1. AI-0: the basics of Python and its numerical programming stack as required for all other courses
+1. AI-0: The Basics of Data Science
 2. Master ML & AI
 3. Certificate in Data Science
 4. Certificate in Deep Learning